segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/databricks-setup.md

 > Segment previously supported token-based authentication, but now uses OAuth (M2M) authentication at the recommendation of Databricks.
 > If you previously set up your source using token-based authentication, Segment will continue to support it.
 If you want to create a new source or update the connection settings of an existing source, Segment only supports [OAuth machine-to-machine (M2M) authentication](https://docs.databricks.com/en/dev-tools/auth/oauth-m2m.html){:target="_blank"}.

-Once you've succesfully added your Databricks source, [add a model](/docs/connections/reverse-etl/#step-2-add-a-model) and follow the rest of the steps in the Reverse ETL setup guide.
+Once you've successfully added your Databricks source, [add a model](/docs/connections/reverse-etl/setup/#step-2-add-a-model) and follow the rest of the steps in the Reverse ETL setup guide.